zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/c360_create_compute_ft.md

 **Ignore the error about the `jar` executable.
 This lab does not use the `war` files.**
 You can use `alternatives` or some other means to set the `jar` executable (to the one in JDK8) if you wish.

 Move the ADB wallet to the `oracle` user.
-Modify the coomands as appropriate for your environment and execute them as `opc`.
+Modify the commands as appropriate for your environment and execute them as `opc`.

 ```
 sudo chown oracle ADB_Wallet.zip